Worried about money?

 • formation and implementation of the permanency plans for children

-• children placed with their parents where there is a period of stability needed before an application for a discharge of the care order is made.
+• children placed with their parents where there is a period of stability needed before an application for a discharge of the Care Order is made.

 Children with Disabilities Service

-The children with disabilities team provide a specialist service/intervention for children with a disability or complex needs.
+The Children with Disabilities team provide a specialist service/intervention for children with a disability or complex needs.
 They undertake assessments and provide support to families to agree a plan that will help the child/family.
 They work with children with disabilities where there are safeguarding concerns or where they are in the care of the Local Authority.

 Children’s Occupational Therapists undertake assessments in the home where there may be a requirement for equipment for example bathing aids, specialist seating systems, specialist furniture or adaptations to the layout physical layout of the home.